-In contrast to someone with anorexia nervosa, the patient with bulimia nervosa is more likely to be older and to consult a GP or pharmacist without the involvement of a family member.
+Compared to someone with anorexia nervosa, the patient with bulimia nervosa is more likely to be older and to consult a GP or dentist without the involvement of a family member.
 There may be a history of previous anorexia nervosa or of unhappiness with previous weight and attempts to diet.
 Questioning may reveal patterns of restriction, binge eating, purging and psychopathology.

 Not infrequently, physical symptoms are presented which may be related to or consequences of purging or laxative use.
 These are parotid enlargement, Russell's sign (callus formation on the dorsum of the hand) and dental enamel erosion.
+Also common are electrolyte abnormalities, so urea and electrolytes should be routinely obtained.
+These symptoms, particularly in a young woman should be a 'red flag' in prompting the GP to consider further enquiry.